numerai/numerai-cli/README.md

 It will be called Saturday morning right after a new round opens, and if your job fails (one ore more models have not submitted successfully) then it will be triggered again around 24 hours later.

-NOTE: The default example does _not_ stake, so you will still have to manually do that every week.
+NOTE: The default example does _not_ make stake changes; you will still have to do that manually.
 Please refer to the [numerapi docs](https://numerapi.readthedocs.io/en/latest/api/numerapi.html#module-numerapi.numerapi) for the methods you must call to do this.